farmera/sare_grant/study_methods.md

 More detailed results from balloon and kite methods are presented in [Section 8](study_results_balloons.md).

-In general, acquiring accurate aerial image data requires consideration of two fundamental questions:
+In general, acquiring accurate aerial image data requires consideration of two fundamental issues:

-1. How to place a camera at the correct height and orientation for a sufficient period of time.
+1. Placing a camera at the correct height and orientation for a sufficient period of time.

     * In [Section 3](kites_balloons_drones.md) we considered three possible methods for positioning a camera in the air: a kite, a helium-filled balloon, and an aerial drone.
 Each has its advantages and disadvantages.

-2. How to acquire sufficient spectral detail from a camera such that the data may be usefully analyzed.
+2. Acquiring sufficient spectral detail from a camera such that the data may be usefully analyzed.

-    * The phrase 'sufficient spectral detail' will be unpacked but essentially this means clear separation of the individual bands of light.
+    * The phrase 'sufficient spectral detail' will be unpacked but essentially means clear separation of the individual bands of light captured.

-It became apparent during our study that an ability to capture a narrow bands of light with minimum distortion was critical.
-In addition, the ability to place a camera in a relatively steady position for sufficient periods of time was a determining factor in whether or not our data was meaningful.
+It became apparent during our study that the ability to place a camera in a relatively steady position for sufficient periods of time was a determining factor in whether or not our data would be meaningful for more than a qualitative assessment of a field.
+Likewise it became clear during the study that the ability to capture in the narrow band, with minimum distortion, was critical.

 #### Consumer-grade versus Professional Cameras